Killing of Andres Guardado

 Local protests emerged in response to the killing of Guardado and involved protestors and media reporters being tear gassed and shot by rubber bullets at the sheriff's station in Compton.
 The incident was widely reported as the second police killing involving the Los Angeles County Sheriff's Department deputies within two days of one another, the other being Terron Jammal Boone, who was identified as the half-brother of 24-year-old Robert Fuller.
 Guardado's death came in the wake of the murder of George Floyd and subsequent protests.
 According to a whistleblower, the police who killed Guardado were trying to join a violent gang within the Los Angeles County Sheriff's Department.
 In November 2020, the L.A. county coroner's office ordered an inquest to be conducted in the case.
 This was the first inquest ordered in the county in over thirty years and was noted to be a challenge against the power of county law enforcement.

 Background

 Guardado's family had fled violence and political instability in El Salvador from the Salvadoran Civil War.
 Guardado lived with his family in Koreatown, Los Angeles and had recently graduated high school.
 He was working two jobs and was a student at Los Angeles Trade-Technical College to become a registered electrician or mechanic.
 He was described by friends and family as fun-loving and optimistic.

-Guardado worked as an unlicensed security guard for Street Dynamic Auto Body in Gardena.
+Guardado worked as an unlicensed security guard for Street Dynamic Auto Body in West Rancho Dominguez.
 The Bureau of Security and Investigative Services, which licenses security guards in the state of California, show no records in the Department of Consumer Affairs database of Guardado being licensed to work security.
 Being younger than twenty-one, Guardado did not hold a firearms permit to be an armed security guard.